E3 2016: Ubisoft

 Ubisoft hosted a press conference on June 13 at 1:00 p.m.
 During the conference, new trailers and dates were shown for For Honor, Tom Clancy's Ghost Recon: Wildlands and South Park: The Fractured but Whole, along with demos of Watch Dogs 2 and Eagle Flight.
 Ubisoft also released the behind-the-scene footage of the Assassin's Creed movie, along with the reveals of Steep, Trials of the Blood Dragon, Grow Up, and Star Trek: Bridge Crew.

 Sony

 Sony Interactive Entertainment hosted a press conference on June 13 at 6:00 p.m.
 Sony announced the cost and release date of the PlayStation VR headset on October 13, 2016, with fifty games to be supported at launch; additional VR games announced included Batman: Arkham VR, Star Wars: Battlefront X-Wing VR, and Farpoint.
 Sony announced the release date for the long-awaited The Last Guardian for October 25, 2016, and a planned remastering of the first three Crash Bandicoot games.
-New games announced included a new God of War, Resident Evil 7, Death Stranding, Days Gone, and a new yet-untitled Spider-Man game to be developed by Insomniac Games.
+New games announced included a new God of War, Resident Evil 7, Death Stranding, Days Gone, and at the time unnamed Spider-Man to be developed by Insomniac Games.